 My full surname is Orson-Jones, but I have used O-J since my friends at school decided it was less of a mouthful!

 I started my career at the BBC and was on the collective of the first incarnation of the young woman’s magazine Shocking Pink.
 I then worked for bands, record companies, MTV and finally the music research organisation, MRIB.
 One of the bands I worked for was The Slits, and I worked with Viv Albertine on her autobiography Clothes, Clothes, Clothes, Music, Music, Music, Boys, Boys, Boys, which came out in June 2014, and its successor, To Throw Away Unopened.

-Since 1998, I have worked as a book doctor with a wide range of authors, with experience ranging from absolute beginners to TV scriptwriter Lilie Ferrari and Booker Prize shortlisted novelist Sarah Waters.
+Since 1998, I have worked as a book doctor with a wide range of authors, with experience ranging from absolute beginners to Booker Prize shortlisted novelist Sarah Waters.
 I have worked with Sarah on all of her books, beginning with Tipping The Velvet, before she had an agent or publisher.
 I love working with authors at every stage of their writing journey.

 In 2022 I was thrilled to be asked to be one of the judges in the first Cheshire Novel Prize:

 I’m proud to be a mentor for Black Girl Writers